MCNY’s Annual Media Management Short Film Festival

 What is this film festival about anyway?

-“Converging Futures” is the theme for this year’s event, which includes a moderated movie industry and filmmakers panels on April 9th, followed by the screening of the selected short films on April 10th.
+“New Beginnings” is the theme for this year’s event, which includes a moderated movie industry and filmmakers panels on September 15th, followed by the screening of the selected short films on September 16th.
 The festival, which grew out a classroom project, has crystallized into a platform for burgeoning filmmakers, and provides real time project management experience for the school’s media management students.